Learn 10 amazing Montessori learning activities & games for 3-year-olds!

 Give your three-year-old a head start on Montessori learning by engaging them in wonderful, easy to put together learning activities at home.
 The quintessential “soon to be preschooler” wants to do everything by himself, mimics the adults in his life, and loves hands-on, concrete learning activities.

 Each of these learning activities for 3-year-olds will hone your child's independence, focus, and coordination.
 Plus, your child will enjoy playing while he is learning!

 What Should a 3-Year-Old Be Able to Do?

 Before diving into activities & games, let's take a step back to understand the milestones of a 3-year-old.
-The Inspired Treehouse offers a good in-depth look into the developmental milestones of a 3-year-old.

 Gross Motor Skills include balancing on one foot for 3 seconds, jumping, and galloping.
 There are many fun activities kids will love doing at this stage.
 Fine motor skill development includes being able to cut with scissors, stringing beads, and making a block tower.